LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 The next example creates a new thread and illustrates how objects can be sent and received::

-   // create the new thread
+   // Create the new thread
-   // save the filedesc pair in #creatorPipes local(creatorPipes) = split_thread => {
+   // Save the filedesc pair in #creatorPipes local(creatorPipes) = split_thread => {

-      // save the filedescs sent to this new thread local(writePipe = #1->first,
+      // Save the filedescs sent to this new thread local(writePipe = #1->first,
          readPipe = #1->second)

-      // loop forever, reading messages and sending replies while(true) => {
+      // Loop forever, reading messages and sending replies while(true) => {

-           // read an object
+         // Read an object
          local(o = #readPipe->readObject)

-           // print a message
+         // Print a message
          stdoutnl("I read an object: " + #o)

-           // write a reply object
+         // Write a reply object
          #writePipe->writeObject("Reply from the new thread")
       }
    }

-   // write an object to our new thread
+   // Write an object to our new thread
    #creatorPipes->first->writeObject("Sent from the creator!")

-   // read the reply from the new thread stdoutnl(#creatorPipes->second->readObject)
+   // Read the reply from the new thread stdoutnl(#creatorPipes->second->readObject)

-   // do it again
+   // Do it again
    #creatorPipes->first->writeObject("Sent from the creator 2!")
    stdoutnl(#creatorPipes->second->readObject)